Systems should work to keep families together.

-The National Alliance of Children's Trust and Prevention Funds and its members, state children's trust and prevention funds, work to strengthen ALL families and to surround them with supportive communities, services, and systems.
+Children's Trust Fund Alliance and its members, state children's trust and prevention funds, work to strengthen ALL families and to surround them with supportive communities, services, and systems.
 A key goal of the Alliance is to advance the meaningful and authentic voices of parents in policies and practice.

 Contact: Teresa Rafael

 The National Association of Counsel for Children is dedicated to advancing the rights, well-being, and opportunities of children impacted by the child welfare system through access to high-quality legal representation.
 NACC promotes excellence in legal representation, builds community among practitioners, and advances justice for children in policy and amicus briefs.